Patient education: Human papillomavirus (HPV) vaccine (Beyond the Basics)

 Human papillomavirus (HPV) is a virus that causes cervical cancer and genital warts.
 Persistent infection with certain types of HPV can lead to cancer of the cervix, which affects more than 10,000 American women every year.
 HPV can also cause cancers of the vulva, vagina, and anus, although these cancers are much less common than cervical cancer.
 HPV also causes cancers of the anus and of the oral cavity and throat, in both men and women.

 Three vaccines (Gardasil, Gardasil-9, and Cervarix) are available to prevent infection with multiple types of HPV known to cause cervical cancer.
 It is hoped that these vaccines will significantly reduce the number of women who develop cervical pre-cancer.
 It is expected that this will result in substantial reduction in the number women who develop cervical cancer.

 This article discusses human papillomavirus and the human papillomavirus vaccine.
 Articles that discuss cervical cancer, cervical cancer screening (Pap smears), and genital warts are also available.
 (See "Patient information: Cervical cancer treatment; early stage cancer (Beyond the Basics)" and "Patient information: Cervical cancer screening (Beyond the Basics)" and "Patient information: Genital warts in women (Beyond the Basics)".)
 An article that discusses vaccines recommended for adults is also available.
 (See "Patient information: Adult vaccines (Beyond the Basics)".)

 More detailed information about human papillomavirus vaccines is available by subscription.
 (See "Recommendations for the use of human papillomavirus vaccines".)

 WHAT IS HPV?

-Human papillomavirus (HPV) is a virus that is spread by skin-to-skin contact, including sexual intercourse, oral sex, anal sex, or any other contact involving the genital area (eg, hand to genital contact).
+Human papillomavirus (HPV) is a virus that is spread by skin-to-skin contact, including sexual intercourse (vaginal sex), oral sex, anal sex, or any other contact involving the genital area (eg, hand to genital contact).
 Condoms do not provide complete protection from HPV infection because condoms do not cover all exposed genital skin.
 People do not become infected with HPV by touching an object, such as a toilet seat.